This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Telemetry is continuous monitoring of your heart rhythm.
 Sticky pads placed on your skin connect to an EKG machine that records your heart rhythm.

-Blood tests may be done to give caregivers information about how you body is working.
+Blood tests may be done to give healthcare providers information about how you body is working.
 The blood may be taken from your hand, arm, or IV.

 You may need surgery to remove the pseudocyst, or drain the fluid from it.